hm-dev-m/odoosh/syscoon_financeinterface/README.md

 # Changelog

+## 15.0.0.0.6
+- Correction of little errors

-## 14.0.0.0.16
+## 15.0.0.0.5
-- Change self.env.user.company_id by self.env.company
+- Replace self.env.user.company id by self.env.company

-## 14.0.0.0.15
+## 15.0.0.0.4
-- Miscellaneus corrections for removing warnings in log
+- Solve error with setting counter account on moves with a bank account

-## 14.0.0.0.14
+## 15.0.0.0.3
 - Add sequence in tree view of bookingtext configuration
 - Add journal to bookingtext configuration
-- An update of the module is necessary
+- Improvement with selecting counteraccount